Lebanon's Winter Wonderland!

 Irene's Garden was built in memory of Irene Sulana, a LWW volunteer who died of cancer in 2009.
 She envisioned a beautiful garden full of butterflies and flowers for children to enjoy in the midst of winter.
 We were able to tell Irene the future plans for the garden two days before her death.
 More than a dozen people started working on her garden that week and would continue working on it for the next year.
 The final garden is beautiful and worth stopping to look at all the tiny details that love put into the display.

 The current annimated light show (nick named "Blinky") is a work of love from Al & Peg Gerdes.
 The "props" have been hand built, down to the last pixel.
-All in all, there are 9,011 RGB Pixels in this 100' wide area.
+All in all, there are over 10,000 RGB Pixels in this 100' wide area.
 That is 27,033 control channels that are individually addressed and sequenced for each and every song and announcement.

 Landscaping designs, a host of Polar Bears, Deer (both cut-out and real!) are through-out the park.
 There are also beautiful professional light scenes to delight the whole family.
-Don't forget to check-out the one-ton forty-foot tall Santa Claus waving good-bye as you exit the park!

 Winter Wonderland is an enormous community wide event complimenting Lebanon's historic downtown, which is characterized by a classic Victorian style.